 I bought this computer about 2 months ago (Acer Predator g9-791) and whenever I play a game that is graphically intense, like Battlefield 4, I will get a blue screen with the error Memory Management error.
 I sent in the laptop to Acer and they replaced the motherboard and the ssd, I got the laptop back a week later but I still get the same error.

-- MEMORY_MANAGEMENT crashes — in most cases, this error message simply remains on the screen, forcing users to reboot their devices.
+- In most cases, this error message simply remains on the screen, forcing users to reboot their devices.

-Way too many times in the recent past, I have gotten the Windows BSOD error of “Memory Management” for things that should have been fine for me to run.
+Way too many times in the recent past, I have gotten the Windows BSOD error of Memory Management for things that should have been fine for me to run.
 It was either when I was drawing, watching a livestream and messaging someone at the same time, especially when doing stuff in VR through my Oculus Rift + Touch controllers.

-- Windows 10 memory management loop — this error message can throw your computer into a so-called error loop.
-More specifically, although the PC doesn’t crash, the MEMORY_MANAGEMENT error is still there every time users restart their devices.
+- This error message can throw your computer into a so-called error loop.
+More specifically, although the PC doesn’t crash, the Memory Management error is still there every time users restart their devices.

 Memory management BSOD resulted in laptop rebooting.
 Since then, I am stuck in an automatic repair loop.